 - Reliability of the internal control system as regards information and communication, review the structure of the Information Technology Department, access to information, access to programs, data processing, system development, data backup, preparation of backup plans in case of emergency, authority of operation in the system, and production of documents from the system, including storage of documents, manuals, and computer system flowchart; and

 - Reliability of the internal control system with regard to anti-corruption in order to be consistent with and correspond to the Company’s anti-corruption measures, which shall support the Company’s business operation to be conducted with integrity and in a sustainable manner.
-The measures cover a complaint receiving framework, and a complaint management procedure in order to provide complaint channels for employees and other stakeholders.
-In this regard, a collaboration among relevant departments is established in order to find solutions and set up preventive measures.
+The measures cover a complaint receiving framework and a complaint management procedure in order to provide complaint channels for employees and other stakeholders.
+In this regard, a collaboration among relevant departments is established in order to find solutions, set up preventive measures and provide employees and other stakeholders with the complaint channel.
 The Internal Audit Office is one of the channels to receive complaints.
 A complaint receiving manual has been prepared for general complaints, material adverse impact complaints and corruption and bribery related complaints.
 The Internal Audit Office will monitor the progress on the handling of complaints and report the same to the Audit Committee.

-The Internal Audit Office presents the audit report to the Audit Committee on a quarterly basis and monitors the progress of the implementation of the recommendations provided during the course of examination regularly.
+The Internal Audit Office presents the audit report to the Audit Committee constantly on a quarterly basis and regularly monitors the progress of the corrective actions as per recommendations.